cottand/web-portfolio/src/assets/markdown/blog/DNSServiceDiscoveryAdblockingNomad.md

 metrics).
 Nomad even health checks your services and removes them from their downstream when they become unhealthy.
 It can also store secrets as Nomad variables.

 So what does Nomad do that Consul can't now?
 A few things, it turns out.
-I won't list them, but they include stuff like a service mesh, its K/V storage, and **service discovery through DNS**.
+I won't list them all, but they include stuff like a service mesh, its K/V storage, and **service discovery through DNS**.

 This last item is what I would like to tackle in this post!
 I assume you